-Story of Castle Gwynn is a Labor of Love
+The Story of Castle Gwynn, Home to the Tennessee Renaissance Festival

-Editor’s note: This story was originally published in 2007.
-Castle Gwynn has since received its second turret, as well as nationwide recognition thanks to the castle’s appearance in Taylor Swift’s music video “Love Story.”

 France, Wales, England – certainly.
 Nestled high in the Alps overlooking the moors of Scotland – absolutely.
 But turrets in Tennessee?
+Not likely, you say?

 If that’s your final answer, then you apparently have never driven the scenic stretch of State Route 840 near Arrington and Triune, where a white stone and brick structure rises through the trees on the west side of the road.
 It looks strikingly like, well … a castle.

 And, in fact, it is.
 It’s Castle Gwynn, a startling replica of a 12th-century Welsh border castle and the private home of Nashville-native Mike Freeman, a portrait photographer, and his wife, Jackie, a retired schoolteacher.
 It’s also the location of the annual Tennessee Renaissance Festival each May.
+Scroll through the photos below to learn some interesting information about Tennessee’s very own castle:

+Castle Gwynn’s owner had been dreaming of building it since high school.

 A work in progress since 1970, Castle Gwynn began as a product of Mike Freeman’s imagination in a high school architecture class.
 A teacher instructed students to sketch their dream house.

-“I started drawing the plans for a medieval castle,” recalls Freeman, now 55.
+“I started drawing the plans for a medieval castle,” recalls Freeman.
 “In 1980, we broke ground on it.”

 For Freeman, the question was never “if” he would build his castle – it was always “how.”